 Issue 3 is here, and it’s full of eerie stories, poems, and images submitted by some very talented writers and artists.
 The issue also includes the winners of our Montana (406) Flash Fiction contest as well as a nonfiction essay written by one of The Shop […]

 The staff of Montana Mouthful extend a big sky thank you to everyone who entered our Montana (406) Flash Fiction Contest.
 (406) is Montana’s area code, so for this flash fiction contest, we asked writers to send us a story that fulfilled two criteria: the story had to be exactly 406 words (not including the title), and the word “Montana” had to be included somewhere in the piece.
 This was no easy writing challenge; the brevity and conditions made it difficult indeed.

 Greetings!
 On Monday, we published the second issue of Montana Mouthful, themed “secrets.”
 If you’ve not yet seen this fantastic issue, you can read it on ISSUU for free, or you can purchase digital and print copies on MagCloud.
 Now that Issue 2 is out, we’re seeking submissions […]

 We recognize that our social media presence has been less than usual, but behind the scenes we’re busy finalizing the layout of Issue 2 of Montana Mouthful, which will be published next week.
-However, we’ve also been grieving the loss of […]

 Greetings!
 Last Thursday, we published the first issue of Montana Mouthful!
 We’ve received a lot of positive feedback, and we hope you enjoy the inaugural issue if you’ve not yet read it.
 You can read the issue for free, and you can also purchase digital […]